 - Doctrinal: Believing the truth about Jesus, 2:18-27; 3:23; 4:1-6, 15; 5:1, 5, 10, 13

 - Social: Loving others faithfully, 2:7-11; 3:11-18, 23; 4:7-12, 19-21; 5:1-2

+John challenges us to examine ourselves to see whether we are living authentic Christian lives (see 1 John 5:1-3 for all three tests).
+Scrutinizing our lives under the lens of these three tests, gives us confidence that we are God’s children.
 With a pastoral heart John sets out to protect, correct, and connect.
 He seeks to protect us from false teachings about the person of Jesus; to correct anyone who claims obedience is not important; to connect us to one another through the quintessential quality of Christian love.
-John challenges us to examine ourselves to see whether we are living authentic Christian lives (see 1 John 5:1-3 for all three tests).
-If we scrutinize our lives by these three tests, then we can have confidence that we are God’s children.

 Purpose of 1 John